microboxlabs/n8n-nodes-pulsar/README_TEMPLATE.md

-# n8n-nodes-_node-name_
+# n8n-nodes-pulsar-trigger

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use Apache Pulsar in your n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+Apache Pulsar is an open-source distributed pub-sub messaging and streaming platform built for cloud-native environments.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.